VishakaVarmaVimal/Bill-Tracking-Application-IaC-CloudFormation/README.md

 # Infrastructure

-## This repository contains template for AWS CloudFormation.
+## This repository contains template for AWS CloudFormation and commands to import an SSL certificate.
 ### Template for setting up network -

 1. Install AWS CLI as the first step for this template.